 It is my intention to develop a location sensitive augmented audio reality sonic-cartography which will operate on iPhones with content delivered as a free download via the AudioNomad spot on the iTunes store (this bundles the content and player application).
 This mobile onsite experience will be augmented by an off site web base interactive mapping system entitled “JourneyScapes”.

-Sketch interactive sound map based upon the original; workshop blueprint.
+An interactive sound map based upon the original; workshop blueprint.

-detail of interface.
+A detail of the interface.

 Set up for community discussions of future creative developments.